-Only applications that meet all the requirements of the Gateway (eligibility) criteria shall proceed for assessment under the Selection Criteria.
+Only applications that meet all the requirements of the Gateway (eligibility) Criteria shall proceed for assessment under the Selection Criteria.
 The Project Selection Committee may at this stage request clarifications from the Applicant.
 As part of the assessment and appraisal process a score is awarded for each Selection Criteria.
-Applications scoring at least 50% of the Selection Criteria shall be awarded the Grant.
-Grants shall be awarded on a first-come-first served basis subject to budget availability.
+Applications scoring at least 50% of the total score under the Selection Criteria shall be approved for funding, on a first-come-first served basis subject to budget availability.

 The total maximum score under the Selection Criteria is 120.
-All the applications will be assessed and evaluated against the Selection Criteria outlined hereunder.
+All the eligible applications will be assessed and evaluated in line with the Selection Criteria outlined hereunder.

-- Risk Assessment
+- Extent of need for support

 - Excellence

 - Impact and Sustainability

 - Quality and efficiency of implementation